CamilleGodi/ICR_Finder/README.md

 ## A/ General notes
 - **max_intron_length** has to be adapted to your dataset to limit overlooking genes with long introns while not merging two close genes together.
 - Exonerate is used to identify potential chemoreceptor regions.
 It may take VERY long!
+- DeepTMHMM is currently (as of may 2023) not reliable for 7TM domain prediction.
 - If your genome file contains spaces, commas, dashes and/or colons in the sequence names, this pipeline will automatically replace them by underscores.

 ## B/ Notes for building custom databases and alignement files